-Ledecky’s success has earned her USA Swimming’s Golden Goggles Award as Female Swimmer of the Year an unprecedented six times, AP Female Athlete of the Year, and countless other accolades.
+Ledecky’s success has earned her USA Swimming’s Golden Goggles Award as Female Swimmer of the Year an unprecedented eight times, AP Female Athlete of the Year twice, ESPY Awards for Best Female Athlete and Best Female Olympian, and countless other accolades.
 She has been featured in leading publications and news outlets worldwide, and was the youngest person named to the Time 100 list in 2016.

 Ledecky is passionate about the importance of education, especially STEM and leadership programs for girls.
 She partnered with Panasonic of North America to launch Dive Into STEM Education, a middle school program which aims to inspire and empower the next generation of students.